Thanks for purchasing a folding bike by Citizen Bike. Review these instructions completely to get your bike set up for your first ride.

 Carefully remove all other packing material from the bicycle.
 This includes all zip ties, axle caps and material protecting the frame.
 You can cut the zip ties with scissors, a knife, or with wire cutters, but please use caution not to cut or damage any of the bicycle components or cables.

-Depending on the level of pre-assembly, your Citizen Bike may include loose components.
-Some loosely packed components may include your plastic bolt caps (for wheel hub bolts), folding bike pedals, bell, tightening tools (if required), reflectors, touch-up paint (some models), and two Velcro binding straps.
+Depending on the level of pre-assembly, your Citizen Bike may include some loose components.
+Some loosely packed components may include your plastic bolt caps (for wheel hub bolts), folding bike pedals, bell, tightening tools (if required), reflectors, touch-up paint (some models), and Velcro binding straps.
 Also packed in your bike carton, you will find your seatpost and saddle.
 Your seatpost will have your saddle already connected and secured to the seatpost.

 Many of these items may be pre-installed or attached to your bike.
 However, if any item requires installation, the following will guide you through the required setup.
 For instance, your model may have one or both pedals already attached to your folding bike, as well as the reflectors, bell and bolt caps.
 Different models arrive with different levels of shipping assembly.

-The Velcro binding straps may be attached to the bicycle.
+One or more Velcro binding straps may be attached to the bicycle.
 These straps are designed to secure your bike in the folded position.